The computational complexity of knot genus in a fixed 3-manifold: Surfaces with trivial Thurston norm

 We will prove Theorem \ref{Thm:FundamentalNormZero} using results of Tollefson and Wang \cite{TollefsonWang}.
 In that paper, $X$ was required to be irreducible and its compressible boundary components were required to be tori.
 It is for this reason that these are also hypotheses of Theorem \ref{Thm:FundamentalNormZero}.

 \begin{definition} Let $X$ be a compact orientable 3-manifold with a triangulation $\mathcal{T}$.
-A compact oriented normal surface $F$ properly embedded in $X$ is \emph{lw-taut} if \begin{enumerate} \item its homology class $[F]$ is non-trivial in $H_2(X, \partial X)$; \item it is $\chi_-$ minimising; \item there is no union of components of $F$ that is homologically trivial; \end{enumerate} and furthermore it has smallest weight among all normal surfaces in its homology class satisfying the above conditions. \end{definition}
+A compact incompressible $\partial$-incompressible oriented normal surface $F$ properly embedded in $X$ is \emph{lw-taut} if \begin{enumerate} \item its homology class $[F]$ is non-trivial in $H_2(X, \partial X)$; \item it is $\chi_-$ minimising; \item there is no union of components of $F$ that is homologically trivial; \end{enumerate} and furthermore it has smallest weight among all incompressible $\partial$-incompressible normal surfaces in its homology class satisfying the above conditions. \end{definition}

 Recall from Section \ref{Sec:Normal} the definition of the projective solution space ${\mathcal P}(\mathcal{T})$.
 Recall also the notion of a normal surface being carried by a face of $\mathcal{P}(\mathcal{T})$.